royorel/Lifespan_Age_Transformation_Synthesis/README.md

 1. Open ```run_scripts/test.sh``` (Linux) or ```run_scripts/test.bat``` (windows) and set:
   - The dataset relative path ```--dataroot```
   - The model name ```--name```
+  - Which checkpoint to load the model from ```--which_epoch```.
+This can be either an epoch number e.g. '''400''' or the latest saved model '''latest'''.
 2. Test the model: Run```./run_scripts/train.sh``` (Linux) or ```./run_scripts/train.bat``` (windows)

 ### Generate Video